empathy-mp3/Wayward-Witches/cryptic_hints.md

 - *a wooden effigy, resembling a certain scientist.* (+1 life, referencing meat effigy from don't starve)
 - *a fake tail.* (+1 life, referencing lizard tail from slay the spire)
 - *a light with wings.* (+1 life, referecing fairies from zelda.)
-- *a potion that amplifies your mana.* (+1 life, referencing permafrost's concoction from terraria calamity mod)
+- *a potion that amplifies your mana (among other things).* (+1 life, referencing permafrost's concoction from terraria calamity mod)
 - *a blue and purple core.* (+1 life, referencing nebulous core from terraria calamity mod)
 - *a green and gold set of armor.* (+1 life, referencing silva armor from terraria calamity mod)
 - *an electric suit of armor.* (+2 life, referencing auric tesla armor from terraria calamity mod)